mph-/lcapy/doc/circuits.rst

 assumed that `t1` is a valid time for the results of circuit `a1`.

 The `initialize()` method can be applied to update the initial values of a circuit.
-For example,
+For example:

    >>> from lcapy import *
    >>> a1 = Circuit("""